 In designing and evaluating the disclosure controls and procedures, our management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable, not absolute, assurance of achieving the desired control objectives and management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Based upon the above evaluation, Charter Communications, Inc.'s management believes that its controls do provide such reasonable assurances.
+Based upon the above evaluation, our management believes that its controls do provide such reasonable assurances.